integreat-io/integreat-transformers/README.md

 ### `ms`

-**Forward (coming from a service):** Strings and numbers will be casted to Date if possible.
+Will return the milliseconds of a Date since epoc (1970-01-01).
+Strings and numbers will first be casted to Date if possible.
 All other values will yield `undefined`.

-**Reverse (going to a service):** Will return the milleseconds of a Date since epoc (1970-01-01).
-Strings and numbers will be casted to Date if possible.
-All other values will yield `undefined`.

-- Set `always: true` to return milliseconds both ways.

 ### `now`